chriskirknielsen/2020/src/en/posts/2022-08-24-eleventy-within-eleventy-to-compile-when-you-compile-precompiling-reused-assets.md

 				if (cacheKey) {
 					jsminCache[cacheKey] = minified; // Store the promise which has the minified output (an object with a code property) }
-				callback(null, await minified.code); // Await and use the return value in the callback }
+				callback(null, (await minified).code); // Await and use the return value in the callback }
 		} catch (err) {
 			console.error('Terser error: ', err);